baileym4/bacon/README.md

 2. Navigate to the project directory.
 3. Execute the main code in `lab.py` to explore actor relationships and Bacon numbers.

-## Usage

-Provide examples or sample code snippets demonstrating how to use the project's functionalities.

 ## Acknowledgments

-Give credit to MIT 6.101 staff for contributing test cases.
+MIT 6.101 staff for contributing test cases.

-## License

-Specify the license under which the project is released.